×

 4. Bell Peppers

-Whether you prefer them orange, red, or yellow, bell peppers are quite the popular vegetable thanks to its versatility and sweet, mild flavour.
+Whether you prefer them orange, red, or yellow, bell peppers are quite the popular vegetable thanks to their versatility and sweet, mild flavor.
 They're great for salads, stir-fries, stuffed recipes, or simply eaten raw with a side of ranch.
 While they do have a very mild bitter taste, it's not enough for most people to complain about it.

 5. Sweet Potatoes

 If potatoes are already popular root vegetables, you can expect sweet potatoes to be just as loved.
-Sweet is in its name after all and that's what you get from this tasty veggie.
-People love eating sweet potatoes simply roasted or baked until cooked, turning it into a soft and delightful snack.
+Sweet is in its name after all, and that's what you get from this tasty veggie.
+People love eating sweet potatoes simply roasted or baked until cooked, turning them into a soft and delightful snack.

 6. Cucumbers

-Crunchy, refreshing, and mild in flavour, cucumbers are a popular favourite for most people.
-And with them being so low in calorie, they're often eaten as a snack when dieting.
-Its inoffensive taste, satisfying texture, and versatility, make it easy to see why this is a beloved veggie.
+Crunchy, refreshing, and mild in flavor, cucumbers are a popular favorite for most people.
+And with them being so low in calories, they're often eaten as a snack when dieting.
+Their inoffensive taste, satisfying texture, and versatility make it easy to see why this is a beloved veggie.

 7. Corn